django-treebeard/django-treebeard/docs/source/install.rst

    If you are going to use the :class:`~treebeard.admin.TreeAdmin` class, you need to add the path to treebeard's templates in :django:setting:`TEMPLATE_DIRS`.
-   Also you need to enable ``django.core.context_processors.request`` in the :django:setting:`TEMPLATE_CONTEXT_PROCESSORS` setting in your django settings file.
+   Also you need to add ``django.template.context_processors.request`` to :django:setting:`TEMPLATES['OPTIONS']['contxt_processors']` setting in your django settings file (see https://docs.djangoproject.com/en/1.11/ref/templates/upgrading/ for how to define this setting within the TEMPLATES settings).

 .. _`django-treebeard's PyPI page`: